colejarczyk/doc/api/campaign.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
-Read more about Authorization :doc:`here </api/authorization>`.
+Read more about :doc:`Authorization in the </authorization>`.

 .. note::

-    The *000096cf-32a3-43bd-9034-4df343e5fd93* id is an example value.
+    The *000096cf-32a3-43bd-9034-4df343e5fd93* id is an exemplary value.
 Your value can be different.
     Check in the list of all campaigns if you are not sure which id should be used.

 .. note::

-    The *00000000-0000-474c-b092-b0dd880c07e2* id is an example value.
+    The *00000000-0000-474c-b092-b0dd880c07e2* id is an exemplary value.
 Your value can be different.
     Check in the list of all customers if you are not sure which id should be used.

-Example Response
+Exemplary Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text